ricardojoserf/MemorySnitcher/README.md

 Some of these projects have been [NativeDump](https://github.com/ricardojoserf/NativeDump) and [TrickDump](https://github.com/ricardojoserf/TrickDump) to dump the LSASS process; [NativeBypassCredGuard](https://github.com/ricardojoserf/NativeBypassCredGuard) to patch Credential Guard; [NativeTokenImpersonate](https://github.com/ricardojoserf/NativeTokenImpersonate) to impersonate tokens and [NativeNtdllRemap](https://github.com/ricardojoserf/NativeNtdllRemap) to remap ntdll.dll.

 It bothered me to have all the necessary functions in the Import Address Table (IAT) of the binary, because this could hint at the true intentions of the compiled binary, so I implemented dynamic API resolution.
-However, using it, I could not avoid calling *GetModuleHandle* and *GetProcAddress* - which are not part of ntdll.dll!
+However, using it, I could not avoid calling *GetModuleHandle* or *LoadLibrary* and *GetProcAddress* - which are part of kernel32.dll, not ntdll.dll!

 <br>